Permafrost/TundraTN/README.md

     * `$receiver` is the Trading Networks partner profile of the receiver of the returned bizdoc.

+* #### tundra.tn.document:parse

+  Parses the Trading Networks document content part associated with the given part name, or the default part if not provided, using the parsing schema configured on the associated document type.

+  * Inputs:
+    * `$bizdoc` is the Trading Networks document whose content is to be parsed.
+      Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+If the specified bizdoc does not exist, an exception will be thrown.

+    * `$part` is an optional content part name to be parsed.
+If not specified, the default content part (xmldata for XML, ffdata for Flat Files) will be parsed.
+If the specified content part name does not exist, an exception will be thrown.

+    * `$encoding` is an optional character set to use when decoding the content part data.
+If not specified, defaults to the character set specified in the MIME content type of the content part being parsed, or failing that the Java virtual machine [default charset][1].

+  * Outputs:
+    * `$document` is the parsed content part in an IData document representation.

+    * `$schema` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) declared on the associated document type, and used to parse the content part.

+    * `$schema.type` specifies whether `$schema` is an XML document reference or flat file schema, and is a choice of one of the following values:
+      * Flat File
+      * XML

 * #### tundra.tn.document:relate

   Relates two Trading Networks documents (bizdocs) together.